HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 **TKKG** Add little section on where funding comes from

+**TKKG** "To conclude, a majority hashrate cannot override consensus rules, confiscate any bitcoiner’s coins, or change the monetary policy" add somewhere, power limited.

+ create a network and community that can grow long after the initial team stops working on the project. https://medium.com/@arjunblj/zcash-the-founder-incentive-trilemma-fe7689fc8293

 One of the most highly valued properties of public blockchain protocols are their level of decentralization.
 Usually there is a lot of focus on how decentralized the block generation process is but little on how code and other changes are decided upon.
 Governance is the keyword here.

-While there is no deterministic way of assigning a "decentralization score" to a given project, some projects certainly seem to be goverened by a larger and more diverse group of people than others and you might consider these more decentralized.
+While there is no deterministic way of assigning a "decentralization score" to a given project (yet), some projects certainly seem to be goverened by a larger and more diverse group of people than others and you might consider these more decentralized.
+This doesn't mean that there have been no attempts at quantifying decentralization, introducing metrics such as the [*minimum Nakamoto coefficient*](https://news.earn.com/quantifying-decentralization-e39db233c28e) based on the ideas of the *Gini Coefficient* and *Lorenz Curves*.
+It is determined by assigning a decentralization score to the different subsystems of a blockchain (mining, clients, developers, exchanges, nodes and wallet distribution) and aggregating those scores into an overall score.

 > *"Governance fundamentally consists of three questions: What should we do, who gets to decide, and how are the deciders chosen and held accountable?"* - Sonya Mann, [The new ZIP Process and Zcash Governance](https://www.zfnd.org/blog/new-zip-process/)